guannan-he/pathPlanningPaperAndCodes/TUM_minimum_curvature/readme.md

 - 20200806 velocity profile didn't consider initial speed and speed at start is higher than speed at the end, which is impossible even for flying laps.
 solved
 - 20200806 MPC control results a funny behaviour (more details: https://github.com/guannan-he/pathPlanningPaperAndCodes/blob/master/TUM_minimum_curvature/pics/Houston_we_have_a_problem.png), may be the heading reference problem, use the heading vector as reference may solve the problem.
-solved use accumulated heading angle
+solved by using accumulated heading angle